JorjaFox/website/_posts-old-blog/2015-05-08-cbs-upfronts-may-13.md

 At 4 pm ET, in Carnegie Hall, CBS will begin their upfronts.

-Does that mean we won't know about <em>CSI</em> beforehand?
-No. ABC is doing their upfronts on the 12th, but last night we found out that <em>Marvel's Agent Carter</em> got a season two pickup (yay!) while <em>Forever</em> died a final death (boo).
+Does that mean we won't know about _CSI_ beforehand?
+No. ABC is doing their upfronts on the 12th, but last night we found out that _Marvel's Agent Carter_ got a season two pickup (yay!) while _Forever_ died a final death (boo).

 It's really sucky, waiting.
-But if you think it's bad for <em>us</em> think about the hundreds of people who literally don't know if they'll have jobs and are waiting to find out.
+But if you think it's bad for _us_ think about the hundreds of people who literally don't know if they'll have jobs and are waiting to find out.
 It's like a small company goes out of business every time this happens.

 I think the odds are that we'll get a final, short order, season.
 If CBS has a soul.
 Which I don't think they do.
 I do think we'll find out today or this weekend, though.
 CBS has nothing to win by keeping it under wraps.